Often confined to supporting roles, soy sauce has many underrated properties.

 Generally speaking, soy sauce is used as a condiment on boiled vegetables, meat and fish, as well as for seasoning the broth of udon and soba noodles.
 There are, however, some surprising variations.

-“Taberu dashi Eatable Soy Sauce Soup Stock” is a plushy delicacy made by marinating soybeans and malted rice in a special sauce soy and then mixing them with koji and bonito flakes.
-It is made exclusively with ingredients grown in Japan.
+“Taberu dashi Edible Soy Sauce Soup Stock” is a sumptuous delicacy made by marinating soybeans and malted rice in a special soy-based sauce and then mixing them with koji and bonito flakes.
+It is produced exclusively with ingredients grown in Japan.
 It’s ideal as a dipping sauce for vegetable sticks or chicken steak!

 “Soy Sauce Roll Cake” is a soy sauce flavored roll cake produced by a food manufacturer in Japan.